ConagherL/Secret-Server/Event Pipelines/Welcome-Email/README.md

 # Introduction

 Automate welcome email to all new SS users.
+This version has been tested on 11.3

 ## Permissions